Seven Things You Should Know About Canine Arthritis

 Weight control also is important.
 Those extra pounds limit movement and put added stress on joints.
 In addition to exercise, owners should check with their veterinarian for diet recommendations.

 A soft, warm bed helps soothe aches and pains (many pet stores even sell orthopedic beds).
 Our hospital cat Tippy loves her warm heated bed.
 A ramp to help the dog in and out of the car, or up the stairs, will make a dog’s difficult climb or jump easier.
-Elevated dog bowls allow eating and drinking without stooping.
+Elevated dog bowls allow eating and drinking without stopping.

 Aspirin, ibuprofen and other human medications should not be given to pets because they can lead to painful stomach ulcers.